Veteran Entrepreneurs Victorious in Florida

 welcomia / iStock / Getty Images Plus

 Retired Marine Lt.
 Col. David Glassman says he was a kid who hadn’t grown up.
 He spent 22 years going to work in what he calls pajamas but what others would call a flight suit.
-He strapped himself into a gigantic 100-foot, heavy-lift helicopter and flew into dangerous places like Kosovo and Iraq to carry out combat support operations and training missions.
+He strapped himself into a gigantic 100-foot, heavy-lift helicopter and flew into dangerous places like the Kosovo area of operations to carry out combat support and training missions.